Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

 ```javascript
 QiscusSDK.core.setUser('userId', 'userKey', 'Qiscus Demo', 'http://some-url.com/avatar.png');
 ```
-Here is some note to understand about parameters inside setUser function:
+Here is some note to understand about parameters inside `setUser` function:
 - *userId* (string, unique): A User identifier that will be used to identify a user and used whenever another user need to chat with this user.
 It can be anything, wheter is is user's email, your user database index, etc.
   As long as it is unique and a string.
-- *userKey* (string): userKey is used as for authentication purpose, so event if a stranger knows your userId, he can not access the user data.
+- *userKey* (string): userKey is used as for authentication purpose, so even if a stranger knows your userId, he cannot access the user data.
 - *username* (string): Username is used as a display name inside chat room.
 - *avatarURL* (string, optional): used to display user's avatar, fallback to default avatar if not provided.